Chart Color Schemes

 Noraville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Noraville's dwelling structure, as per the latest Census, consisted of 91.8% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
-Home ownership in Noraville was 36.2%, with mortgaged dwellings at 34.8% and rented dwellings at 29.0%.
-The median monthly mortgage repayment in the area was $2,000, higher than Sydney metro's $1,900.
-The median weekly rent figure was $370, compared to Sydney metro's $385.
-Nationally, Noraville's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, while rents were lower at $370 compared to the national figure of $375.
+Home ownership in Noraville was 36.2%, similar to Sydney metro's level.
+Dwellings were either mortgaged (34.8%) or rented (29.0%).
+The median monthly mortgage repayment in Noraville was $2,000, exceeding the Sydney metro average of $1,900.
+Median weekly rent in Noraville was $370, compared to Sydney metro's $385.
+Nationally, Noraville's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing